maurymarkowitz/RetroBASIC/docs/RetroBASIC reference manual.md

 Sinclair QL BASIC can generate numbers in any given range using `TO`, like, `RND(10 TO 50)`.

 Commodore BASIC uses `RND(0)` to produce a "randomized random value", which is accomplished by mixing the last value with the value from an internal timer.
 As the timer functions vary across their computer models, the outcome of this function also varies.
-On most machines, the timer is always running and `RND(0)` operates as if it has been seeded with `RANDOMIZE`.
+On most machines, the timer is always running and `RND(0)` operates as if it has been randomly seeded using `RANDOMIZE`.
 On the Commodore 64, the timer does not start automatically and `RND(0)` will always return the same value.
 Note that this is different than dialects like Dartmouth; those will return different values for `RND(0)` every time it is called, although the *sequence* of values will always be the same (unless `RANDOMIZE`d).
 On the C64, the *value* is the same not only every time the program is run, but also every time the function is called.
-To address this, users were told to add `RND(-TI)` near the start of their programs, using the ticks counter, `TI`, as the seed.
+To address this, users were told to add `RND(-TI)` near the start of their programs, using the pseudo-variable `TI`, which contained the number of ticks since the last reset, as the seed.
 This is not needed in RetroBASIC, but will work property when encountered.

 In AppleSoft BASIC, an *aexp* of zero causes the system to return the last value.
 This appears to be the same implementation as Commodore versions (which were based on the same original code), but without the ability to tie in a timer.